As a condition of admission, students are required to:

 - use the service provided by the Centre for Instructional Technology (CIT) to help detect and prevent web-based plagiarism; and

-- access online modules administered by the Office of Student Conduct
+- access online courses administered by the Office of Student Conduct

 This policy applies to the use of the IT resources owned, controlled or managed by the University, such as computer accounts, personal computers, servers, workstations, disk storage, software, administrative and academic applications, email, public folders, newsgroups, online discussion forums, dialup, network, Internet and databases, among others.
 All users who have been granted access to the IT resources, including students of the University, are to comply with this policy.
 Please click here for the guidelines for the Acceptable Use Policy.